 Following John W. Heisman's death in 1936, the DAC Trophy was renamed the Heisman Memorial Trophy as a fitting tribute to the memory of the distinguished American athlete and inventive football genius.
 In 1968, the Heisman Trophy Committee voted to award two trophies each year - one is presented to the college football player selected for excellence, while a second trophy is awarded to the school represented by the winner.

 The college player selected for the award is flown to New York City along with school officials for the formal presentation ceremonies and special honors.
-The 78th Annual Heisman Trophy Dinner will take place Monday, December 10, 2012 at the New York Marriott Marquis.
+The 79th Annual Heisman Trophy Dinner will take place Monday, December 16, 2013.